tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Create an Aurora RDS instance, and configure replica auto scaling.
 - [✓] Create a Redis Cluster and a Memcached ElastiCache instances.

+Route 53

+- [✓] Register a domain, and Create an A record for it.

 ## Resources

 - [Stephane Maarek](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/)